CSUChico-CINS465/Openshift_DIY_Latest_Python3_and_Django/README.md

 Once the scripts are done, you should have a running Django webserver that's singular home view will display the system python version at your cartridge's web address.

+You can also work on the local copy as a development version of the site that uses a sqlite backend.
+Due to openshift2's nature you'll need to make migrations on the development server and push them to the remote server for changes to happen on the remote.

 This code was cobbled together from openshift code examples found at the following sites:

 * http://www.indjango.com/deploying-django-app-on-openshift/